opus-research/spymemcached/README.markdown

 Building:

-	Spymemcached can be compiled using Apache Ant by running the following command:
+	Spymemcached can be compiled using Apache buildr and requires a running memcached or Membase instance in order for all unit tests to pass successfully.
+To build Spymemcached with a memcached instance running on localhost on port 11211 use the following command:

-	ant
+	buildr package

-	This will generate binary, source, and javadoc jars in the build directory of the project.
+	This will generate binary source, and javadoc jars in the target directory of the project.

-	To run the Spymemcached tests against Membase Server run the following command:
+	To compile the Spymemcached against Membase running on localhost use the following command:

-	ant test -Dserver.type=membase
+	buildr package SPYMC_SERVER_TYPE="membase"

-	To test Spymemcached against Membase running on a different host use the following command:
+	To compile Spymemcached against Membase running on a different host use the following command:

-	ant test -Dserver.type=membase \
-	-Dserver.address_v4=ip_address_of_membase
+	buildr package SPYMC_SERVER_TYPE="membase" \
+	SPYMC_TEST_SERVER_V4="ip_address_of_membase"

+	To compile Spymemcached on localhost against memcached and skip all tests run the following command:

+	buildr TEST=no

 Testing: